 The Path Width is the width of the path of totality.
 The umbra itself is elliptical in shape.
 The Major Axis is the longest axis of the umbra; the Minor Axis is the shorter axis.
 The umbra at the observation site was 108km long and 62km wide and produced a path width of 70km.
 The path width was small enough to make the eclipse brighter than average.

 The Direction of the Shadow indicates that the umbra approached the observation site from the North West.
-The Umbral Velocity was the speed of the Moon's shadow (480 metres per second) at the observation site.
+The Umbral Velocity was the speed of the Moon's shadow (1.44 kilometres per second) at the observation site.
 This and the umbral width determines the duration of the total eclipse.